 Things You should pack.

 Depending on the season, during winter, your warmest clothes and a touch.

 Summer, waterproof and windproof clothes, I experienced -5 and snow even during July.

-Greenland use the standard European power plug with the standard voltage is 230 V and frequency is 50 Hz.
+Just like Denmark, so do they use the standard European power plug with the standard voltage is 230 V, and the frequency is 50 Hz.

-I really liked Greenland it´s one of the wildest and beautiful countries in the world, the locals are super friendly and welcoming I have come by in a while, the older generation of locals was always eager to have a chat or invite you for a beer or dance in a bar.
+I really liked the world´s largest island; it´s one of the wildest and beautiful countries in the world, the locals are super friendly and welcoming.
+I have come by in a while.
+The older generation of locals was always eager to have a chat or invite you for a beer or dance in a bar.

 Like It?
 Share It!
 Pin it!